rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 where the host name and its corresponding IP addresses are stored and retrieved on demand.
 DNS also provides a bidirectional resolution capability to resolve a host name to an IP address, and vice versa.

 The database of DNS is distributed; multiple DNS servers exist and are hierarchically arranged, and individual DNS servers know their parent DNS servers.
 When a DNS server receives a request to resolve a host name, a search is first conducted against its own local database.
-If the local database fails to satisfy the request, then DNS undertakes a “recursive resolution” mode where the request184C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E starts bubbling up to the parent DNS server.
+If the local database fails to satisfy the request, then DNS undertakes a “recursive resolution” mode where the request starts bubbling up to the parent DNS server.
 The immediate parent DNS then conducts a similar search operation in its local database, and on failure it delegates to its parent.
 This escalation is iterative in nature and terminates when it reaches the root DNS server where the final result is deter- mined.
 To speed up the resolving request, DNS also maintains a cache database; this caching technique